Ellen G. White Quote

 About Ellen G. White

-White was considered a controversial figure by her critics, and much of the controversy centered on her reports of visionary experiences and on the use of other sources in her writings.
+White was a controversial figure, and much of the controversy centered on her reports of visionary experiences and on the use of other sources in her writings.
 Historian Randall Balmer has described White as "one of the more important and colorful figures in the history of American religion".
 Walter Martin described her as "one of the most fascinating and controversial personages ever to appear upon the horizon of religious history".
-Arthur L. White, her grandson and biographer, writes that Ellen G. White is the most translated female non-fiction author in the history of literature, as well as the most translated American non-fiction author overall.
+Arthur L. White, her grandson and biographer, wrote that Ellen G. White is the most translated female non-fiction author in the history of literature, as well as the most translated American non-fiction author overall.
 Her writings covered a broad range of subjects, including religion, social relationships, prophecy, publishing, nutrition, creationism, agriculture, theology, evangelism, Christian lifestyle, education, and health.
 She advocated vegetarianism.
-She promoted and has been instrumental in the establishment of schools and medical centers all over the world, with the most renowned being Andrews University in Michigan and the Loma Linda University and Medical Center in California.
+She promoted and has been instrumental in the establishment of schools and medical centers all over the world, with the most renowned being Andrews University in Michigan and Loma Linda University and Medical Center in California.